NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	life in order to observe how fast different types of creatures and planets could advance.
 The goal of the creations is to reach the center.

-The 5 Tests: One make civilizaton.
+The 5 Tests: One make civilization.
 Two survive a planet level war.
 Three survive
-	a planet level devestation event.
+	a planet level devastation event.
 Four discover immortality.
 Five discover interstellar travel.

 # The First Melians:
 Planet created towards the middle of the lifespan of the race project.
-	It very occassionally go visitors.
-The people that lived on it were varied, but mostly general hummanoids.
+	It very occasionally go visitors.
+The people that lived on it were varied, but mostly general humanoids.
 There were the Melia-pan, who had ram-like horns.
 	There were the Melia-mers who lived in the sea.
 The Melia-sha who dwelled on the beaches and in the field, generic humanoids.
-The Melia-kwy, who dwelled in the hills and were able to use incredible earth-stonoco; they had pupiless green eyes, some had other colors and were adept with other magic.
+The Melia-Kwy, who dwelled in the hills and were able to use incredible earth-stonoco; they had pupil-less green eyes, some had other colors and were adept with other magic.
 Some societies intermingled, but the Mers mostly kept to themselves.
 The Pan and the Kwy did fight some great wars though.